The many twists and turns of Julian Assange’s lengthy legal fight

 – 2017

-– January 17: Barack Obama’s decision to free Chelsea Manning prompts speculation over Assange’s position.
+– January 17: Barack Obama’s decision to free Chelsea Manning prompts speculation over Mr Assange’s position.

 – 2018